NathanEzraSchmidt/HitBTC-Arbitrage-Bot/README.md

 # dependencies and use

-No dependencies outside of standard library.
+No dependencies outside of the standard library.
 To use, copy and paste your api private key and secret where it says at top of module.
 See part of code under `if __name__ == '__main__'` to see how to get the bot trading.
 You can also use the class `HitBTCArbBot` independent of the bot, as in the below command line examples.

 ```
 >>> from hitbtc_arb_bot import *